akiyks/linux/Documentation/core-api/wrappers/memory-barriers-pretty.rst

     * Control dependencies apply only to the then-clause and else-clause of the if-statement containing the control dependency, including any functions that these two clauses call.
-Control dependencies do -not- apply to code following the if-statement containing the control dependency.
+Control dependencies do *not* apply to code following the if-statement containing the control dependency.

     * Control dependencies pair normally with other types of barriers.